-Sentiments towards China has changed rapidly in recent weeks, impacting strategies of many Chinese automakers that were eyeing the Indian market.
-Haima Automobile which was to launch in India in 2021 through a partnership with Bird Electric, could postpone now plans.
+Sentiment towards Chinese brands and products has witnessed a change in recent months, impacting strategies of Chinese automakers that were eyeing the Indian market with investments in the billions of dollars.
+Haima Automobile which was to launch in India in 2021 through a partnership with Bird Electric, has now postponed plans.

-Sino-India relations are at the worst point in recent history and the Coronavirus outbreak had already forced brands to rethink strategies to enter new markets and segments.
-Speaking with Economic Times, Ankur Bhatia, Executive Director of Bird Group has said that the product design was supposed to be finalised earlier but the countrywide lockdown prevented managers from traveling between the countries.
-He further said that there will be more clarity on the India-China relationship soon and they would be making substantial progress then.
-Photos Bhatia shared with EVW at the Expo showed Bird and Haima teams working to adapt the design of the EV1 for Indian buyers.
+Sino-India relations are at the worst point in recent history due to the Galwan border skirmishes and the Coronavirus outbreak had already forced brands to rethink strategies to enter new markets and segments.
+Speaking to Economic Times in July, Ankur Bhatia, Executive Director of Bird Group, said that the product design was supposed to be finalised earlier but the countrywide lockdown prevented managers from traveling between the countries.
+He further said that there would be clarity on the India-China relationship soon and they would be making substantial progress then.
+Photos Bhatia shared with EVW at the Expo showed Bird and Haima teams working to adapt the front and rear design of the EV1 for Indian tastes.

-At the Auto Expo, Ankur Bhatia said they are looking at a FY2021 launch and a price range of Rs 10 lakh.
+At the Auto Expo, Ankur Bhatia said that Bird Electric was eyeing a FY2021 launch and a price range of Rs 10 lakh.
 Initially, the EV1 is expected to be brought in as CKD units and assembled at Bird’s Manesar plant.
 Bhatia also said that are looking to produce 5,000 electric cars in the first year and will have limited dealerships, concentrated mainly in North India.